wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-deploy.md

 In some scenarios you might want to be able to easily switch back and forth between a staging and a production version of your app.
 For more information, see [Staged Deployment on Web Apps](/documentation/articles/web-sites-staged-publishing/).

 Having a backup and restore plan in place is an important part of any deployment workflow.
-For information about the Azure backup and restore feature, see [Web Apps Backups](/documentation/articles/web-sites-backup/).
+For information about the App Service backup and restore feature, see [Web Apps Backups](/documentation/articles/web-sites-backup/).

-For information about how to use Azure's Role-Based Access Control to manage access to Azure deployment, see [RBAC and Web App Publishing](https://azure.microsoft.com/blog/2015/01/05/rbac-and-azure-websites-publishing/).
+For information about how to use Azure's Role-Based Access Control to manage access to App Service deployment, see [RBAC and Web App Publishing](https://azure.microsoft.com/blog/2015/01/05/rbac-and-azure-websites-publishing/).